dangsarthak/Time-Series/README.md

 ## Model Used
 I have used Light Gradient Boosting Machine for solving this problem.
+LightGBM is a gradient boosting framework based on decision trees to increases the efficiency of the model and reduces memory usage.
+It uses two novel techniques: Gradient-based One Side Sampling and Exclusive Feature Bundling (EFB)

 ## Results
 The RMSE value of the model is 67.7831.